Introduction

 High strength low alloy steel

-- High-strength, low-alloy steel is used in Ford vehicle bodies primarily for beams, tie plates, supports, and struts.
+- High-strength low-alloy steel is used in Ford vehicle bodies primarily for beams, connecting plates, supports and pillars.

-- Stronger tendency to retain the deformed shape.
+- A stronger tendency to maintain a deformed shape.

-- As a result of the tendency to retain the deformed shape, any deformed elements when working on the straightening press should be well stretched beyond the original state.
+- Due to the tendency to retain a deformed shape, any deformed elements must be well stretched beyond their original state when working on a straightening press.

-- All tools used for surface metal removal (e.g. when milling spot welds), have a reduction in life expectancy due to the higher degree of hardness.
+- All tools used for superficial metal removal (such as milling spot welds) have a reduced expected service life due to their higher hardness.

-- Do not apply heat when dressing as this will cause loss of mechanical strength can already occur at a temperature of approximately 400°C.
+- Do not apply heat when performing straightening work, as loss of mechanical strength can occur already at temperatures of approximately 400°C.

 Steel type |